rivitir/SysadminTools/README.md

 #### AD
   * invoke-inactiveaccounts.ps1 - This script disables all accounts that are inactive in AD for X amount of days.

+#### Modules
+  * test-aduser.psm1 - This module will check AD to see if a user exists and provide a boolean value